cbeck88/conf-rs/REFERENCE_derive_conf.md

    Creates a validation constraint that must be satisfied after parsing this struct succeeds, from a user-defined function.
    The function should have signature `fn(&T) -> Result<(), impl Display>`.

-   The `validation_prediate = ...` attribute is allowed to repeat multiple times, to set multiple validation prediates.
+   The `validation_predicate = ...` attribute is allowed to repeat multiple times, to set multiple validation predicates.

 *  <a name="struct-test"></a> `test` (no arguments)